 Do you enjoy these posts?
 Do you have any modules or widgets that you use and would like them featured here?
 Let us know in the comments.

-In case you missed then, check out these other featured modules:
+In case you missed them, check out our other featured modules: